bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/carousel.md

 ### Crossfade

-You can use the `fade` prop to animate slides with a fade transition instead of a slide
+You can use the `fade` prop to animate slides with a fade transition instead of a slide.

 <HighlightCard>
   <b-carousel fade controls indicators>